VJOA1863/SQL_Retail_Sales_P1/README.md

 ~~~

 **Business Insight:**
-Identifies bulk purchases and high-demand periods to support targeted promotions or inventory planning.
+High-quantity Clothing purchases were made by customers across multiple age groups, genders, and times of day.
+This suggests that bulk or multi-item Clothing purchases are broadly distributed rather than concentrated in a single customer segment, making wide-reaching promotions more effective than highly niche targeting.

 ---

 ### 3. Total Sales by Category

 **Business Question:**
-Which product categories generate the most revenue?
+Which product categories generate the highest total sales?

 ~~~sql
 SELECT